National Geospatial-Intelligence Agency (NGA)

 NGA delivers world-class geospatial intelligence that provides a decisive advantage to policymakers, warfighters, intelligence professionals and first responders.
 Anyone who sails a U.S. ship, flies a U.S. aircraft, makes national policy decisions, fights wars, locates targets, responds to natural disasters, or even navigates with a cellphone relies on NGA.
 NGA enables all of these critical actions and shapes decisions that impact our world through the indispensable discipline of geospatial intelligence (GEOINT).

-NGA is the lead federal agency for GEOINT and manages a global consortium of more than 400 commercial and government relationships.
+As the lead federal agency for GEOINT, the NGA manages a global consortium of more than 400 commercial and government relationships.
 The director of NGA serves as the functional manager for GEOINT, the head of the National System for Geospatial Intelligence (NSG) and the coordinator of the global Allied System for Geospatial Intelligence (ASG).
 In its multiple roles, NGA receives guidance and oversight from DOD, the Director of National Intelligence (DNI) and Congress.

 All in-processing Soldiers must sign in at their unit of assignment prior to in-processing at the Welcome Center.
 Soldiers must have a copy of DA Form 31 (Leave), assignment orders, and/or amendments.
 Information pertaining to DD Form 93 and SGLI will be updated at this time.
 Soldiers must be in Duty uniform.

-All soldiers arriving to Fort Belvoir will report to their assigned units before in-processing.
+All soldiers arriving at Fort Belvoir will report to their assigned units before in-processing.
 The Fort Belvoir Human Resource Directorate (HRD), located in Building 213, provides both in and out processing.
-A check list must be obtained in order to begin either process.
+A checklist must be obtained in order to begin either process.

 Prior to in-processing with HRD, Soldiers must stop at the Tricare Support Service Center in DeWitt Army Community Hospital.
 Soldiers must enroll themselves and their family members (if applicable) into Tricare/Health Net Federal Services before going to HRD.